Ira-Project/lastword/YC Application/Main App.md

 	The Ira Project was born out of our own needs while working in education.
 Vignesh runs a non profit which creates after-school learning spaces for marginalised children.
 Likhit has taught multiple courses at different universities and is involved in administration of his school in Bhubaneswar, India.

-	While working with students, both of us struggled with was gauging how well a student understood something.
+	While working with students, both of us struggled with gauging how well a student understood something.
 The traditional tests and assignments didn't identify the gaps in conceptual understanding.
 Often we would have to give personalised attention and we found that asking a learner to explain a concept back to us was revealing.

 19. Who are your competitors?
 What do you understand about your business that they don't?